manoss96/fluke/README.md

 In this example, we will be using Fluke in order to:

 1. Poll an Amazon SQS queue every minute for new messages.
 Each of these messages contains the path of a newly uploaded file to an Amazon S3 bucket.
-2. Use the content of these messages in order to locate and access said files within the bucket.
+2. Read the messages in order to locate said files and transfer them to a remote server.
-3. If a file's metadata field ``transfer`` has been set to ``True``, then transfer it to a remote server.

 First things first, we need to be able to authenticate with both AWS and the remote server.
 In order to achieve this, we will be importing from ``fluke.auth``:

 ```python
 from fluke.auth import AWSAuth, RemoteAuth